BAndresen/TOJA/README.md

 <br>

 ### Keyword Search
-Use natural language processing to search for keywords within job descriptions.
+Use natural language processing to search for keywords in your job database.
 Scan all jobs or narrow down your search by job title or individual job.
-Additionally, you can enhance your job search readiness by uploading your resume for a thorough comparison.
+Additionally, you can upload and search your resume for a thorough comparison.
 <br>
 <div align="center">
 <img src="assets/keyword_screenshot.png" width=600>